 |

-59 Planetary Rings
+59 Planetary rings

 |

-| Menu | back |
+Menu | back |

 The planetary rings of all four gas planets are demonstrably short-term phenomena.
-They cannot be older than a few 10,000 years.
-Sincethey must not have existed in context with the planets from the beginning, it is possible that the planets themselves are older.
+They cannot be older than 10,000 years.
+Since they must not have existed in context with the planets from the beginning, it is possible that the planets themselves are older.
 However, it is notable that the planetary rings are observed simultaneously on all four gas planets in the solar system.
 The uncommonly sharp delimitation of the rings is also astonishing.
 Since the particles in the ring continuously collide with one another, the edges should be smeared in the course of time.

 |